Home > History

 • Medium term planning is reviewed to ensure that knowledge based catch-up lessons are planned for and learning opportunities executed regularly.

-• History is taught in weekly hour slots three half-terms a year by the class teacher.
-Key questions are included to challenge understanding.
+• Key questions are included to challenge understanding.
 Evidence and sources are analysed to provoke historical thinking.

 • Children will retain what they have learned throughout lessons and during different parts of the academic year.
 Quizzes will further capture learning to ensure children retain what they have learned